Temporary Modular Emergency Department

-Our design team will work closely with your department specialists in the design phase to deliver the right product for task.
-All modular Operating Theatres can be built to order dependent of the requirement of the facility.
+Our design team will work closely with your department specialists in the design phase to deliver the right product for the task.
+All modular Operating Theatres can be built to order depending on the requirement of the facility.

-Typical lead time for a new build is approximately 14 weeks.
-Existing floor plans can be altered to suit demand and preference of the client and dependent on availability and configuration, can be ready for dispatch in as little as 4 weeks.
+The typical lead time for a new build is approximately 14 weeks.
+Existing floor plans can be altered to suit the demand and preference of the client and dependent on availability and configuration, can be ready for dispatch in as little as 4 weeks.

 After installation onsite, Aspen Medical will work closely with the hospital during the validation and commissioning phase to ensure the modular unit is operational to relevant state government health regulations.
 Any necessary training will be supplied before handover to ensure all staff are familiar and confident in the temporary Operating Theatre.

 Aspen Medical can offer either a leasing arrangement for the units or an outright purchase option.
 Because of the flexibility of being able to move these units easily with little impact on hospital operations, an outright purchase is an attractive prospect for hospital chains or state governments with elective surgery backlogs, refurbishment requirements across multiple locations or as a cost-effective solution to add capability.